llama-risk/docs-gho/docs/concepts/how-gho-works/gho-implementation.md

 ## Borrow Interest Rates are Defined by Aave Governance

-GHO borrow interest and discount rates are set by the Aave DAO.
+GHO borrows interest, and the Aave DAO sets discount rates.
 Aave Governance can periodically set the interest rates to help maintain stability with supply and demand.

 ### Other Assets

-For a normal reserve within the Aave Protocol, interest rates are based on the utilization of that reserve.
-For example, if 10% of the supplied assets are borrowed, there will be a low-interest rate.
-If 90% of the supplied assets are borrowed, there will be a high-interest rate.
+Interest rates are based on the utilization of a normal reserve within the Aave Protocol.
+For example, if 10% of the supplied assets are borrowed, there will be a low interest rate.
+If 90% of the supplied assets are borrowed, there will be a high interest rate.

-With GHO, there are no suppliers, which means that interest rates work differently.
+With GHO, there are no suppliers, so interest rates work differently.

 ### GHO

-The interest rate is stable an adapted periodically by Aave Governance depending on market conditions to help control price stability.
+The interest rate is stable and adapted periodically by Aave Governance depending on market conditions to help control price stability.
 If the price of GHO increases, the interest rate should decrease to encourage the creation of GHO (i.e., GHO supply expands -> GHO rebalances down).
 If the GHO price decreases, the interest rate should increase to incentivize repayment (i.e., GHO supply contracts -> GHO prices rebalance up).

-Please see the [Interest and Discount Rates](interest-rate-discount-model.md) page for more information.
+For more information, please see the [Interest and Discount Rates](interest-rate-discount-model.md) page.

 ## Repaid Interest is Re-directed to the Aave DAO Rather Than to Suppliers